cbcode4007/chat-max/README.md

 ## Planned Improvements

-- More settings made user-configurable, such as the max amount of preferences and conversation lines that will be 'remembered'.
 - User selection of AI models for the local call mode.
 - A change of the credential prompts that lets the user switch modes before getting into one, so they can back out or enter desired credential.